 Join The Union's sustainability working group by get in touch with The Union's Projects Coordinator, George Bissett, for more information.

 The Union also participates in a cycle to work scheme – to find out more, contact the Finance Office.

 There are lots of options on offer for students to make a difference through sustainability at The Union.

 Sustainability at The Union means caring for the local community as much as the environment.
 We have plenty of opportunities for you to get involved with your local community through our volunteer portal.

-You can connect with like-minded students by joining one of the environmentally-focused societies at our Manchester or Cheshire campus.
+You can connect with like-minded students by joining one of the environmentally-focused societies.

 Got an idea for how we could be more sustainable, or simply want to learn more about what we're doing on sustainability, get in touch: